-(2) Determine compliance with the PM, CO, and HCI emission limits by conducting an annual performance test (no more than 12 months following the previous performance test) using the applicable procedures and test methods listed in paragraph (b) of this section.
-If all three performance tests over a 3-year period indicate compliance with the emission limit for a pollutant (PM, CO, or HCI), the owner or operator may forego a performance test for that pollutant for the subsequent 2 years.
+(2) Except as provided in paragraphs (c)(4) and (c)(5) of this section, determine compliance with the PM, CO, and HCI emissions limits by conducting an annual performance test (no more than 12 months following the previous performance test) using the applicable procedures and test methods listed in paragraph (b) of this section.
+If all three performance tests over a 3-year period indicate compliance with the emissions limit for a pollutant (PM, CO, or HCI), the owner or operator may forego a performance test for that pollutant for the subsequent 2 years.
 At a minimum, a performance test for PM, CO, and HCI shall be conducted every third year (no more than 36 months following the previous performance test).
-If a performance test conducted every third year indicates compliance with the emission limit for a pollutant (PM, CO, or HCI), the owner or operator may forego a performance test).
-If a performance test conducted every third year indicates compliance with the emission limit for a pollutant (PM, CO, or HCI), the owner or operator may forego a performance test).
-If a performance test conducted every third year indicates compliance with the emission limit for a pollutant (PM, CO, or HCI), the owner or operator may forego a performance test for that pollutant for an additional 2 years.
-If any performance test indicates noncompliance with the respective emission limit, a performance test for that pollutant shall be conducted annually until all annual performance tests over a 3-year period indicate compliance with the emission limit.
+If a performance test conducted every third year indicates compliance with the emissions limit for a pollutant (PM, CO, or HCI), the owner or operator may forego a performance test for that pollutant for an additional 2 years.
+If any performance test indicates compliance with the respective emissions limit, a performance test for that pollutant shall be conducted annually until all annual performance tests over a 3-year period indicate compliance with the emissions limit.
 The use of the bypass stack during a performance test shall invalidate the performance test.

-(3) For large HMIWI, determine compliance with the visible emission limits for fugitive emissions from flyash/bottom ash storage and handling by conducting a performance test using EPA Reference Method 22 on an annual basis (no more than 12 months following the previous performance test).
+(3) For an affected facility as defined in §60.50c(a)(1) and (2) and utilizing a large HMIWI, and in §60.50c(a)(3) and (4), determine compliance with the visible emissions limits for fugitive emissions from flyash/bottom ash storage and handling by conducting a performance test using EPA Reference Method 22 of appendix A-7 on an annual basis (no more than 12 months following the previous performance test).